SIBarcodeNetwork/ReadtheDocsMaster/Docs/bioprojects.rst

   ..

-2. After signing in, you should be directed back to the Submission Portal page.
-In the search box, type “bioproject” and you should see the suggestion “BioProject and BioSample”.
-Click on this link to get to the bioproject submission tool.
+2. After signing in, return to the Submission Portal page.
+In the search box, type “bioproject” and click on the link “BioProject and BioSample”.
+This will lead to the bioproject submission tool.

 .. figure:: /images/ncbi_submission_portal_bioproject.png
   :align: center